CaptainHottub/macro_keyboard/readme.md

 Currently, the V1 through V3 just means the Driver version.

-I am not sure how I'm going to name things, I think I'll move and rename verything from V1 to V3 to a V1 Folder and have it named as Driver V1.3.1.2 or something.
+I am not sure how I'm going to name things, I think I'll move and rename everything from V1 to V3 to a V1 Folder and have it named Driver V1.3.1.2 or something.

-I imagine that the PCB im going to design will be named V2.0.001, same goes for the driver.
+I imagine that the PCB is going to design will be named V2.0.001, same goes for the driver.

 V1 through V3 is using Ryan Bates Macro Keyboard Ver2.0 design.
 http://www.retrobuiltgames.com/the-build-page/macro-keyboard-v2-0/